SumoLogic/sumologic-documentation/docs/search/Time-Compare.md

 ### Rules

 * The compare operator must follow a group by aggregate operator, such as: `count`, `min`, `max`, or `sum`.
-* If you want to use timeslice with compare, do not alias timeslice.
+* If you want to use timeslice with compare, don't alias timeslice.

 ### Limitations

-* Compare cannot generate more than **seven** additional queries.
+* Compare can't generate more than **seven** additional queries.
 An additional query is generated whenever a comparison in time is initiated.
 Note that multiple comparisons and aggregate comparisons will generate multiple queries.
 For example, the following queries are not allowed:

     ```sql
     ... | compare timeshift 1d 14